Measures

 uno_c surv.cindex Uno’s C

-intlogloss_erv surv.intlogloss Re-weighted Integrated Survival Log-Likelihood (RISLL) [ERV]
+isll_erv surv.isll Integrated Survival Log-Likelihood (ISLL) [ERV]

-brier_improper surv.brier Integrated Survival Brier Score (ISBS)
+isbs surv.brier Integrated Survival Brier Score (ISBS)

-brier_improper_erv surv.brier Integrated Survival Brier Score (ISBS) [ERV]
+isbs_erv surv.brier Integrated Survival Brier Score (ISBS) [ERV]

 dcalib surv.dcalib D-Calibration

-caliba_ratio surv.calib_alpha Van Houwelingen’s Alpha
+alpha_calib surv.calib_alpha Van Houwelingen’s Alpha

 Tasks